Jan-Piotraschke/Schwanensee/README.md

-# Physio-SensAI
+# Schwanensee

-*Sharing the tacit knowledge of experienced workers*
+*Faust am Schwanensee - Sharing the tacit knowledge of experienced workers*

 Creating a PINN softsensor, which adjusts the parameters of its underlying physical model.